Congressional District # 01

 Threats and Contaminants

-Site groundwater is contaminated with volatile organic compounds (VOCs) including 1,1,2,2-tetrachloroethene (PCE), trichloroethene (TCE), cis-1,2-dichloroethene (DCE), and vinyl chloride (VC); and heavy metals, including arsenic, cadmium, and chromium.
-VOCs were also detected in soil at the site.
-The contaminated groundwater and soil could have posed a health hazard through direct contact or ingestion.
-Possible contamination of private wells and the city drinking water supply with VOCs was a major concern.
+Site groundwater was contaminated with volatile organic compounds (VOCs) including 1,1,2,2-tetrachloroethene (PCE), trichloroethene (TCE), cis-1,2-dichloroethene (DCE), and vinyl chloride (VC); and heavy metals, including arsenic, cadmium, and chromium.
+In recent years only VC has exceeded drinking water standards.

 ContactsRemedial Project Manager, U.S. EPA